iraj720/comm/readme.md

-details are explained in Comm.pages
+details are explained in comm2-2.docx

 diagrams url:
 which is also visible with comm-19.drawio file in draw.io website